JustFixNYC/tenants2/README.md

 or `pytest`, from there.
 Specifically, within this bash session is where you can [create an Admin User](#creating-an-admin-user) to access the App's Admin Site.

-### A `manage.py` shortcut

-Note that if you don't have Django installed on your host system, you can just run `python manage.py` directly from outside the container--the `manage.py` script has been modified to run itself in a Docker container if it detects that Django isn't installed.

 ## Changing the Dockerfile

 Development, production, and our continuous integration